x

 Unlike Suboxone, which is prescribed through any healthcare practitioner licensed to prescribe Suboxone, methadone prescriptions require regular visits to a methadone clinic, which can be inconvenient, especially as you go further into your pregnancy.

-The right treatment option and medication are ultimately dependent on the severity of your OUD and other health conditions.
+The right treatment option and medication are ultimately dependent on the severity of your opioid dependence and other health conditions.
 It’s important to seek medical advice about what’s best for your situation.

 Is It Safe to Stop Suboxone Treatment During Pregnancy?